 Color theory: how to use colors on a page

-The colors and the design elements on your landing page play an important role as far as the first impression of your website is concerned.
+The colors and the design of the visual elements on your own landing pages play an important role as far as the first impression of your page is concerned.
 Understanding how people react to colors and how to use colors on a page relates to a set of design principles known as color theory.